 Joe McLaughlin has represented clients in hundreds of class action, shareholder derivative and other aggregated proceedings in trial and appellate courts across the country, including the United States Supreme Court.

 He successfully represented B.A.T.
 Industries plc as lead counsel at the federal court jury trial of a healthcare expense reimbursement action seeking multibillion-dollar damages.
 Joe also successfully represented 52 limited partners of LJM2 Co-Investment L.P. as lead counsel at a trial regarding the validity of the removal of the general partner, and was lead trial counsel in proceedings for the limited partners around the country.
-The American Lawyer Litigation Daily recently featured Joe’s New York appellate win for Countrywide Home Loans, reversing a trial court decision in a closely-followed residential mortgage-backed securities case, and referred to Joe as a “class action star.”
-Joe recently obtained a rare reversal of class certification in 10b-5 litigation for Best Buy, Inc. in the Eighth Circuit Court of Appeals, followed by another certification denial on remand, and denial of certification for Virtus Investment Partners in federal district court, achievements that received widespread media recognition.
+The American Lawyer recently featured Joe as a “reliable winner” in naming him national Litigator of the Week for his New York Court of Appeals win for Countrywide Home Loans in a closely-followed residential mortgage-backed securities case, and referred to Joe as a “class action star.”
+He recently obtained a rare reversal of class certification in 10b-5 litigation for Best Buy, Inc. in the Eighth Circuit Court of Appeals, followed by another certification denial on remand, and denial of certification for Virtus Investment Partners in federal district court, achievements that received widespread media recognition.
 In 2017 he also obtained appellate reversals in the Wisconsin Supreme Court and Florida Court of Appeals resulting in the dismissal of claims against Countrywide and Stonepeak Partners LP.

 He has extensive experience representing clients in securities and complex commercial litigation and has represented clients in all types of government and internal investigations and related trial and appellate matters.
 He represented several underwriter defendants in the largest securities litigation in history, the Initial Public Offering Securities Litigation, in which he served as lead counsel for scores of defendants in obtaining an order striking the class allegations in numerous cases and subsequently negotiating a favorable settlement.
 He frequently advises corporate boards of directors and special committees in responding to shareholder demand letters and derivative claims.